eclipse-sumo/sumo/docs/web/docs/Developer/Implementation_Notes/Drawing_in_sumo-gui.md

   MSEdge::dictionary)

   !!! note
-      This also applies to NETEDIT
+      This also applies to netedit

 # Layers